UselessPickles/diamondtel-m92-bluetooth/README.md

 - Plug-n-play design - no modifications to the original phone.
 - No separate power supply is needed.
 - Can pair with practically any modern cell phone (no separate SIM card needed).
-- The vintage mobile phone has the appearance of being a completely original and functioning phone.
+- The vintage mobile phone has the appearance of being a completely original and functioning phone (assuming that the custom device is hidden, which is easy when the phone is installed in a vehicle as a car phone).
-- Full control of implementing any desired behavior (within limitations of the handset display/button capabilities, and within limitations of Bluetooth HFP), including functionality that was never available/possible on the original phine (e.g., Caller ID).
+- Full control of implementing any desired behavior (within limitations of the handset display/button capabilities, and within limitations of Bluetooth HFP), including functionality that was never available/possible on the original phone (e.g., Caller ID).

 Cons:

-- Requires a lot of custom software to replicate original DiamondTel Model 92 functionality as faithfully as possible.
+- Requires a lot of custom software to replicate original DiamondTel Model 92 functionality as faithfully as possible (but that's OK with me; I'm a software engineer, and this is fun!).
 - This is not a general design that will work with a wide range of vintage mobile phones.

 ## Compatibility